Nikon D750 vs Panasonic GX800

 Studio photographers will appreciate that the Nikon D750 (unlike the GX800) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D750 and the GX800 are recent models that are part of the current product line-up.
-The D750 replaced the earlier Nikon D700, while the GX800 followed on from the Panasonic GF7.
+The GX800 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the D750 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D750 was succeeded by the Nikon D780.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D750 and the Panasonic GX800?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.